hyeshik/poreplex/README.md

 ONT direct RNA sequencing libraries are prepared by subsequently attaching two different 3' adapters, [RTA and RMX](https://community.nanoporetech.com/protocols/sequence-specific-direct-rna-sequencing/v/drss_9035_v1_revg_11may2017/overview-of-the-direct-rna), respectively.
 Both are double-stranded DNAs with Y-burged ends on the 3'-sides.
-Poreplex barcoded libraries can be built with modified versions of RTA adapters.
+Barcoded libraries for Poreplex can be built with modified versions of RTA adapters.
 Unlike in the DNA sequencing libraries, `poreplex` demultiplexes in signal-level to ensure the highest accuracy.
 The distribution contains demultiplexer models pre-trained with four different DNA barcodes.